Scott Stapp: Art of Anarchy: 2016–2018

-On May 3, 2016, Scott Stapp announced that he would replace Scott Weiland (who died on December 3, 2015) as the lead singer of Art of Anarchy.
+On May 3, 2016, Stapp announced that he would replace Scott Weiland (who died on December 3, 2015) as the lead singer of Art of Anarchy.
 "The Madness", the band's first single with Stapp as lead singer, was released in August 2016.
 The band released its second album (and first with Stapp), also called The Madness, on March 24, 2017.
 The album has received critical accolades.
 The album also received a 10/10 rating from Amps and Green Screens.

 In February 2018, it was reported that Stapp was being sued by Art of Anarchy for allegedly refusing to promote The Madness or tour in support of the album, having breached contractual obligations in the process.

 Acting

-In December 2020, it was announced that Stapp would portray Frank Sinatra in a 2023 biopic film based on the life of U.S. President Ronald Reagan.
+In December 2020, it was announced that Stapp would portray Frank Sinatra in a biopic film based on the life of U.S. President Ronald Reagan.

 Philanthropy

 In 2000, Stapp founded the With Arms Wide Open Foundation, a nonprofit organization "dedicated to helping underprivileged children and families around the world."
 The foundation has donated over $1 million to various causes.

 In early 2012, to promote fundraising for victims of the 2011 Tōhoku earthquake and tsunami, Stapp and his wife, in cooperation with the U.S. Embassy in Tokyo, IsraAid, the U.S. Armed Forces, and the United Service Organizations, traveled to Japan and visited with victims of the tsunami in affected towns including Sendai and Ishinomaki along Japan's northeast coastline.
 Stapp also performed an acoustic show on board the USS George Washington at the Yokosuka Naval Base for U.S. troops stationed in Japan to thank and express his appreciation for them.